 Ingredients: The seeds scooped out of a pumpkin, olive oil or vegetable oil, salt.

+Step 1: Pre-heat the oven to 250F.
+Step 2: Rinse the seeds and pat dry with paper towel or dish towel.
+Step 3: Cover a baking sheet in tin foil and spread a few teaspoons of oil onto the sheet.
+Step 4: Spread the cleaned seeds around the oil to coat and then spread over the sheet so they are not touching.
 Step 5: Bake in the oven for about 1 hour.
 If you want them a bit browner turn the heat to 350F and then bake for 10 minutes more.
 I over cooked mine so they are a bit brown in the photo (I forgot to set the timer!).

-I made some for our Pumpkin Top Food Challenge (check out my Facebook Healthy kids Album for a photo).
+Pumpkin Muffins: I made some for our Pumpkin Top Food Challenge (check out my Facebook Healthy kids Album for a photo).
 There are many recipes online and every autumn I try a new one.
 This year I tried this recipe for whole wheat pumpkin muffins : http://www.superhealthykids.com/blog/mr-bumpkins-whole-wheat-pumpkins.php

 LUNCH:

-Use a circle cookie cutter or a cleaned out soup can to cut circles in tortillas.
+Jack-o-lantern Quesadillas: Use a circle cookie cutter or a cleaned out soup can to cut circles in tortillas.
 You need two per pumpkin.
 Carefully cut out a face in one of the circle tortillas.
 Place slices of orange cheddar on one of the tortillas and then cover with the face.
 In a heated and lightly oiled fry pan carefully lay the “pumpkin” and cook.
 Only cook one side to keep the face in tact.
 I tried to flip and heat the second side but you couldn’t really see the face when I did that so I left out that step when I made the other ones.
 You will know they are done when the cheese is all melty and the face sticks to the bottom.
 You can add a small piece of green pepper or celery for the pumpkins stem.
+Pumpkin Soup:

 My family is mixed on pumpkin soup.
 I personally love it and my youngest does too, but not my Eldest nor my husband (I’ve tried a lot of recipes trying to find the perfect one to convert them).
 This time I roasted an actual Halloween pumpkin with the skin on.
 I drizzled olive oil and kosher salt over top and scattered sage and chopped red chili peppers on top and I roasted them at 400F for about 35 minutes.
 I scooped the pulp away from the shell, put it in a pot and covered with vegetable broth and then mashed with a potato masher.
 After it was heated up a bit I added a swig of maple syrup and then pureed with an immersion blender.
 I finished it up with a few tablespoons of heavy cream which I swirled into the pureed soup.
 I made this for our Pumpkin Top Food Challenge.
 My Youngest gave it 5 stars and my Eldest 3 stars so I’ll take that as a win!
 I think the spicy chili peppers made a difference as my kids love spice!
 Search your cookbooks or online for a recipe to try (or you could buy some form the store but I think homemade tastes much better even if it takes more time).
 Here’s a nice recipe to try that is simpler if your kids don’t like herbs and spices : http://thepioneerwoman.com/cooking/2011/11/pumpkin-soup/

-Use a Pumpkin cookie cutter to create little Jack-o-lantern sandwiches using pieces of orange cheddar cheese as the face.
+Jack-o-Lantern Cheese Sandwich: Use a Pumpkin cookie cutter to create little Jack-o-lantern sandwiches using pieces of orange cheddar cheese as the face.
 If I find my cookie cutter soon I’ll post a picture of this idea on our More Goodies Album on Facebook.

 DINNER: